benmvp/slides/2017/reactsf/react-exposed.md

 NOTES:
 - So when trying to return back those two DOM nodes
-- We're actually trying to return back to objects, which we know is not possible
+- We're actually trying to return back two objects, which we know is not possible
 - Only one thing can be returned: one array, object, string, boolean, etc.

 /////